LewisAJones/sepkoski/README.md

 data("interval_table")
 ```

 The only function in the `sepkoski` package at this time is `sepkoski_curve()`.
 This can be used to plot Sepkoski's evolutionary fauna (Sepkoski, 1981) using the Sepkoski (2002) fossil marine animal genera compendium.
-Users can provide their own values to function arguments to customise the appearance, or simply use the default arguments:
+Users may provide their own values to function arguments to customise the appearance, or simply use the default arguments:

 ```r
 sepkoski_curve()